 By Dr. Andrea Little Limbago, Interos VP of Research & Analysis

-Over the course of this year, we have highlighted the geopolitical ‘techtonic’ shifts underway that are transforming globalization into competing technospheres of influence separated by authoritarian and democratic ideologies.
+Over the course of this year, we have highlighted the ongoing geopolitical ‘techtonic’ shifts underway that are transforming globalization into competing technospheres of influence separated by authoritarian and democratic ideologies.
 Supply chains undergird these transformations, as democracies increasingly seek to create ‘trusted networks’ of supply chains.
 While this is a welcome change, reducing untrusted networks and technologies provides only a partial solution.
-Even if fully trustworthy networks were possible, there must be equal consideration given to cyber risk monitoring to prevent and respond to intrusions into those existing trusted networks.
-Unfortunately, as the SolarWinds compromise demonstrates, the rise of supply chains attacks into trusted software requires equal attention as private and public sector organizations rethink operational resilience in the post-COVID era.
+Even if fully-trustworthy networks were possible, there must be equal consideration given to cyber risk monitoring to prevent and respond to intrusions into those existing trusted networks.
+Unfortunately, as the SolarWinds compromise demonstrates, the rise of supply chains attacks into trusted software requires equal attention as private and public sector organizations rethink cyber security resilience in the post-COVID era.

 At the same time, a democratic counterweight is finally emerging, albeit in a nascent form.
 Focused on data privacy, protection, and a free, open, and secure internet, democracies are beginning to create data policies and to reimagine export control regimes.
 An emerging theme of digital democracies centers on trusted networks.
 From the UK’s proposal for a 5G democratic pact to the growing chorus of democracies banning Huawei and other Chinese-based companies to the emergence of the ‘Quad’ (i.e., Australia, Japan, India, and the U.S), these democracy-only efforts aim to deepen ties and security among like-minded partners.

 Trusted supply chains are foundational to these democratic tech alliances.
 Given the rapid diffusion of digital authoritarianism, growing collaboration among democracies is long overdue, especially when it comes to technology standards, norms, and industrial policy.
-However, even with the future creation of trusted networks, supply chains will not be immune from compromise.
+However, even with the future creation of trusted networks, supply chains will still require rigorous cyber risk monitoring.
 The SolarWinds breach reflects a much broader trend toward digital supply chain attacks (see Atlantic Council’s report), including how adversarial regimes leverage trusted software.
 SolarWinds is not the first, nor will it be the last, malicious backdoor installed via software updates of legitimate software.
 Just as democracies focus on building trusted networks, there must be equal attention to countering the full range of the digital authoritarian playbook, including legitimate software compromises across digital supply chains that demand cyber security resilience.

 It Takes a Network